bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 (accessed 23 October 2014).

-1. The Missionary Oblates of Mary Immaculate, *An Apology to the First Nations of Canada by the Ob-*

-   *late Conference of Canada*, http://www.cccb.ca/site/images/stories/pdf/oblate_apology_english.

-   pdf (accessed 27 October 2014)
+1. The Missionary Oblates of Mary Immaculate, *An Apology to the First Nations of Canada by the Ob-* late Conference of Canada*, http://www.cccb.ca/site/images/stories/pdf/oblate_apology_english.pdf (accessed 27 October 2014)

-2. For the Anglican apology, see: Hiltz, *A Step Along the Path: Apology by Archbishop Fred Hiltz*,

-   http://www.anglican.ca/relationships/files/2011/06/Apology-English.pdf (accessed 27 October 2014).
+2. For the Anglican apology, see: Hiltz, *A Step Along the Path: Apology by Archbishop Fred Hiltz*, http://www.anglican.ca/relationships/files/2011/06/Apology-English.pdf (accessed 27 October 2014).
 For the Presbyterian apology, see: Presbyterian Church in Canada, *The Confession of the Presbyterian Church in Canada as Adopted by the General Assembly,* http://presbyterian.ca/?wpd- mdl=92& (accessed 27 October 2014); The United Church of Canada, *Apology to Former Students of United Church Indian Residential Schools, and to Their Families and Communities*, http://www. united-church.ca/beliefs/policies/1998/a623 (accessed 27 October 2014).

 3. “Bernard’s Lawsuit Helped Natives Nationwide*,” The Daily News*, http://www.canada.com/sto- ry_print.html?id=983a8b88-a8ac-4e09-9e5c-b2c0e207ac3d.